hominidae/agi-esp8266/README.md

  However, if you are connected directly to your ESP8266 Huzzah (or other ESP8266) through and FTDI adapter all you need is to select your board and upload as normal.

+ The exact connections for connecting to your esp8266 microcontroller will vary with which version of the esp8266 you've picked up.

 # Alright, I have the Arduino IDE and libraries setup, what next?

  If you're able to upload new firmware using the ArduinoOTA library without issue you can now proceed to the next step: